vttale/serve-stale/README.md

    The most obvious security issue is the increased likelihood of DNSSEC validation failures when using stale data because signatures could be returned outside their validity period.
+This would only be an issue if the authorative servers are unreachable (the only time the techniques in this document are used).

-   Additionally, bad actors have been known to use DNS caches as a kind of perpetual cloud database, keeping records alive even after their authorities have gone away.
+   Additionally, bad actors have been known to use DNS caches to keep records alive even after their authorities have gone away.
 This makes that easier.

 6. Privacy Considerations